ikagiorgadze/democracy-dashboard-backend/docs/README.generated.md

 # Democracy Dashboard Backend Documentation

 ## Overview
-The Democracy Dashboard backend is a Node.js/Express service that aggregates democracy-related datasets (V-Dem parquet files, IMF SDMX API) and delivers analytical endpoints for correlation insights and AI-generated narratives.
+The Democracy Dashboard backend is a Node.js/Express service that aggregates democracy-related datasets (V-Dem parquet files, IMF SDMX API) and delivers analytical endpoints for correlation insights and automated narratives.
 The codebase favors a classic controller/service structure with thin routers and reusable utilities.

 ## Architecture
 ```